modom-ofn/auth-portal/README.md

 > [!IMPORTANT]
-> **Use at your own risk.** This project uses Vibe Coding and modern AI-assisted coding techniques.
-This project is unaffiliated with Plex, Inc., Emby LLC, or Jellyfin.
+> **Use at your own risk.** This project leans on Vibe Coding practices - AI pair-programming, automated refactors, and rapid iteration.
+Treat releases as starting points - test, monitor, and adapt to your stack.
+AuthPortal remains an independent effort with no endorsement from plex, Emby, or Jellyfin.

 ---